 The 4B Demonstration was approved by the WQCC on December 18, 2020 and by EPA on January 22, 2021.
 Therefore the 4-year duration of the demonstration will span January 2021 through January 2025.
 The eventual achievement of water quality targets requires addressing impacts from storm water flows.
 To help address this issue the Laboratory developed the Sandia Storm Water Management Plan (SWMP), which is included in Appendix 2.
 The SWMP uses the principles established for the MS4 Phase II Storm Water Program.
 This requires the development of measurable goals to assess the effectiveness of storm water controls that address the six minimum control measures defined in the regulations.
 The SWMP was developed in anticipation of an anticipated MS4 permit for the Laboratory.
 Urban non-point source discharges are an important source of pollutants to Sandia Canyon.
 The highest values of filtered copper are most often observed in storm water originating from urban runoff from parking lots, roads, and buildings in TA-03.
 Aluminum and copper exceedances are attributed to urban runoff and naturally occurring sediments.
 Mercury is associated with SWMU and AOCs.
+Target Action Levels vary by discharge permit and are based on New Mexico standards criteria (20.6.4 NMAC) and the average hardness for Sandia canyon if the pollutant is a hardness-dependent metal (see footnote 1 to tables 12 through 14).

-The sampling points identified in Table 14 will serve as the location for determining reductions in concentrations of parameters causing impairment (dissolved copper, total recoverable aluminum and total mercury) for attainment of water-quality targets under the 4b Demonstration.
+The sampling points identified in Table 11 serve as the locations for determining reductions in concentrations of parameters causing impairment (dissolved copper, total recoverable aluminum and total mercury) for attainment of water-quality targets under the 4b Demonstration.
 The locations of the sampling points are shown in the maps in Appendix 1.
-Tables 15 - 17 provide a summary of 2020 water quality data from these sites.
+Tables 16 - 18 provide a summary of 2020 water quality data from these sites.
 Due to insufficient storm water flows, samples were not obtained from SWMP-S-06 a sampler located within Sandia Canyon below the lower grade control structure.

-Assessment Unit Sample DOC Ca/Mg/ Copper Mercury Total Location (F) Hardness (F) (F) (UF) Recoverable Aluminum (F10u) (Upper) Sandia Canyon (Sigma Canyon to NPDES SWMP-S-01 4 4 4 4 outfall 001) NM- 9000.A_047 SWMP-S-02 4 4 4 4 (Upper) Sandia Canyon (Sigma Canyon to NPDES outfall 001) NM- 9000.A_047 E123 а а а а Upper and Lower E124 4 4 4 4 4 (Lower) SWMP-S-03 4 4 4 4 Sandia Canyon (within LANL below Sigma SWMP-S-04 4 4 4 4 Canyon) NM-128-A_11 SWMP-S-05 4 4 4 4 SWMP-S-06 4 4 4 4 Lower) Sandia Canyon (within LANL below Sigma Canyon) NM-128-A_11 E125 а а а а a a.
-Based on environmental surveillance program monitoring schedule
+Assessment Unit Sample Location DOC (F) Ca/Mg/ Hardness (F) Copper (F) Mercury (UF) Total Recoverable Aluminum (F10μ) (Upper) Sandia Canyon (Sigma Canyon to NPDES SWMP-S-01 4 4 4 4 outfall 001) NM- 9000.A_047 SWMP-S-02 4 4 4 4 (Upper) Sandia Canyon (Sigma Canyon to NPDES outfall 001) NM- 9000.A_047 E123 а а a a Upper and Lower E124 4 4 4 4 4 (Lower) Sandia Canyon (within SWMP-S-03 4 4 4 4

-Table 14 Storm Water Monitoring Plan
+Table 11 Storm Water Monitoring Plan^a